Universal quantum computation with symmetric qubit clusters coupled to an environment: Core system

 Independent control over the energy levels will be used later and is a prime motivation for using $\omega$-rotation invariance, but we stress that this choice of symmetry is not unique.
 (See Section \ref{S:math} for details.)
-We can now distinguish four `natural' bases for the system, namely the position basis $\{|m\rangle\}$, the energy bases $\{|\phi_k\rangle\}$ and $\{|\chi_k\rangle\}$, and the logical basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$, defined by identification with the positions eigenstates $|m\rangle$: \beq |\ell \rangle = \sum_{m=1}^4 \mathbb{1}_{m,\ell} | m \rangle \noquad , \eeq where the index $\ell$ of the identity matrix $\mathbb{1}$ runs over the \textit{ordered} set $(00,01,10,11)$.
-Our choice is motivated by simplicity, and by the proposal for quansistor interaction, to be discussed later.
-The universality result discussed in the next section is independent of this choice.
-Moreover, the Solovay-Kitaev theorem teaches us that simulating one universal set with another can be done in a fault-tolerant manner with polylogarithmic overhead, usually a quite acceptable cost.
-The four working bases $\{|m\rangle\}, \{|\phi_k\rangle\}, \{|\chi_k\rangle\}, \{|\ell\rangle\}$, and their relationships \eqref{E:phi_k},\eqref{E:chi_k},\eqref{E:ell_vs_m} are summarized in the commutative diagram of Fig.~\ref{F:bases_diagram}.
+We can now distinguish four `natural' bases for the system, namely the position basis $\{|m\rangle\}$, the energy bases $\{|\phi_k\rangle\}$ and $\{|\chi_k\rangle\}$, and the logical basis $|\ell \rangle = \{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$, defined by identification with the position eigenstates $|m\rangle$. {Throughout, we will mostly consider the binary-code-ordered logical basis, but at times it will be convenient to consider also the Gray-code-ordered logical basis.
+Both bases are illustrated in Table~\ref{T:logical_bases}.
+Our choice of these bases is motivated by simplicity, and also by the proposal for quansistor interaction, to be discussed later.}

+The universality result discussed in the next section is independent of this choice. {However, we should point out that the choice of basis is not immaterial.
+Indeed, the Solovay-Kitaev theorem teaches us that simulating one universal set with another will produce, at worst, polylogarithmic overhead.
+And while this is considered an acceptable cost in a fault-tolerant setting, such is not the case in a NISQ setting, where the number of qubits is a severe constraint and even constant factor overheads are typically important.} The four working bases $\{|m\rangle\}, \{|\phi_k\rangle\}, \{|\chi_k\rangle\}, \{|\ell\rangle\}$, and their relationships defined in \eqref{E:phi_k},\eqref{E:chi_k}, Tab.~\ref{T:logical_bases}, are summarized in the commutative diagram of Fig.~\ref{F:bases_diagram}. {The diagram actually uses \emph{dual} bases, where an arrow like $\{\langle m |\}\overset{\mathcal{F}}{\to} \{\langle \phi_k |\}$ means $\langle \phi_k | = \sum_m \mathcal{F}_{k,m}\langle m|$.
+Composition of arrows agrees with conventional matrix composition~\footnote{To agree with conventional matrix composition, from right to left, the arrow corresponding to $| \phi_k \rangle = \sum_m (\mathcal{F}^{\dagger})_{m,k}| m\rangle$ should be $\mathcal{F}^{\dagger}:\{| \phi_k \rangle\}\to\{|m\rangle\}$, which is somewhat counterintuitive.}.}